openMetaAnalysis/Sepsis-treatment-with-corticosteroids/README.md

 Short url: http://openmetaanalysis.github.io/sepsis-steroids

 **Clinical summary:** This meta-analysis suggests that low dose corticosteroids in patients with septic shock who are hypotensive despite pressors *is* effective at reducing mortality (relative risk 0.91; 95% CI 0.84 to 0.99).
+The most effective therapy appears to be hydrocortisone for 200 mg per day for seven days.

-While the Cochrane Collaboration (citation below) found significant benefit among all patients with septic shock, the Cochrane used Mantel-Haenszel fixed estimator.
-This method may be too optimistic because the heterogenteity as measured by I2 was '[moderate](http://handbook.cochrane.org/chapter_9/9_5_2_identifying_and_measuring_heterogeneity.htm)' at 57%.
+While the previous Cochrane Collaboration (citation below) found significant benefit among all patients with septic shock, the Cochrane used Mantel-Haenszel fixed estimator.
+This method may be too optimistic because the heterogenteity as measured by I<sup>2</sup> was '[moderate](http://handbook.cochrane.org/chapter_9/9_5_2_identifying_and_measuring_heterogeneity.htm)' at 57%.
 In this setting the Knapp-Hartung estimator may be better (PMID: [24727843](https://pubmed.gov/24727843)).

-The benefit among vasopressor-dependent patients does not depend on their adrenal status or co-administration of fludrocortisone (see [additional forest plots](files/forest-plots))

 Exploration of heterogeneity of results is limited by inconsistent reporting of co-treatments such as volumes of fluids and duration of pressors prior to receiving steroids.
 It is not clear that patients in recent trials received 30 ml/kg fluids prior to receiving pressors and steroids.

+Among the four largest trials, CORTICUS was the only one without a trend towards reduction in mortality.
+Of the four trials, CORTICUS continued steroids for 11 days while the other three stopped at 7 days.

+The benefit among vasopressor-dependent patients does not depend on their adrenal status or co-administration of fludrocortisone (see [additional forest plots](files/forest-plots))

 Meta-regression dooes not find modulators (year of publication, study size, event rate in the control groups) on the effect of the intervention.
 * [Reconciliation of conclusions with prior meta-analyses](files/reconciliation-tables/Reconciliation%20of%20conclusions.pdf)